 Cat Shelters and Adoption Centres

 Established in 1999, CWS was founded following a newspaper report about 5 kittens being burnt alive in a box, an act which spurred like-minded cat lovers to come together to help better the lives of stray cats in Singapore.

-Adopting a trap-neuter-return-manage approach towards managing the stray population in Singapore, CWS are constantly on the lookout for volunteers to help on-ground as well as at their regular adoption drives.
+Adopting a trap-neuter-return-manage approach towards managing the stray population in Singapore, CWS are constantly on the lookout for volunteers to help at the shelter as well as at their regular adoption drives.

 Love Kuching Project

 While CWS is focused on population control, Love Kuching Project is a community-based cat rescue group that rescues and rehabilitates ill or injured strays before nursing them back to health.